Deliverability

 Phishing email that appears to be from Netflix

 And that’s just the small stuff.
-Big ol’ whaling attacks are just a security disaster waiting to happen because of how far they reach.
+These attacks are the Moby Dick of ‘phising’– just a security disaster waiting to happen because of how far they reach and the size of their impact.
 They can hit your organization in the form of a message sent from a senior executive or a high-profile contact and are made to look like official correspondence.
 It’s pretty much a message you would reasonably expect like a legal subpoena, customer complaint, or a message from the CEO.
 If you’re being asked to provide confidential information or direct payment to an obscure source…flag it immediately.

-To pass DMARC checks, SPF or DKIM must meet the requirements of both alignment and authentication.
-There has to be alignment between the domain in the “from” address, and the domain identified in the return path or “d=” portion of the DKIM signature.
+If your domain has no DMARC record, hackers can more easily spoof an email address that is attached to your domain name.
 At Mailgun, when adding a domain to your account you are required to add DKIM and SPF records – both of which help to indicate where the domain is allowed to send email from.
-And by enabling DMARC, you have the added benefit of selecting a return address for reports of your domains sending activity to email hosting providers.
+By enabling DMARC, you have the added benefit of selecting a return address for reports of your domains sending activity to email hosting providers.

-DMARC is by no means a magic wand that will eliminate spoofing of your domain, but it can deter a spammer or phisher from using your domain name itself while trying to do one of these attacks.
-And of course, it can also help protect your domain reputation from being the domain perceived as the culprit behind an attack that is trying to use your domain name.
+DMARC is by no means a magic wand that will eliminate spoofing of your domain, but it can deter a spammer or phisher from using your domain name while trying to execute one of these attacks.
+And of course, it can also help protect your domain reputation by validating your identity and separating your sending actions from a spammer who is trying to mimic you.

 Related readings